Advertising

 Google Earth Google Earth Forbidden City, Beijing

-Searchable map and satellite view of the former imperial city with description of the buildings.
+Searchable map and satellite view of the former imperial city with a description of the buildings.

 Google Earth Google Earth Great Wall of China